 This might be tailored to people that live in states where Costco is prevalent (I’m from Cali).
 If you are – consider getting the Costco credit card which allows you to get 4% cashback on all gas purchases!
 Their gas also tends to be cheaper than their surrounding counterparts.

 On a different note – you can also begin to take public transportation to your destinations.
 When I was solely using my car to get to work – I was spending over $200 on gas a month!
 This is a lot of money for me.
 I quickly realized taking the light rail would save me over $100 a month since my job would subsidize the monthly light rail ticket.
+Ask your job about transportation fees since there are often a ton of hidden benefits we don’t use at work!

 12. Cheaper Insurance for Older Cars